sawatcg/sawatcg.github.io/_pages/saw-set-teaser.md

   <img src="/assets/images/first-set-teaser/008_CUSTOM_008.png" alt="Hotaru-Gari">
 </div>

+*The Watchpost* is Axiom's new fortress.
+Its Rare version will have higher costs than the Common revealed version.
+Can you guess its text?

 <div class="card-gallery">
   <img src="/assets/images/first-set-teaser/010_CUSTOM_010.png" alt="Yuri Locomotive Engineer">
   <img src="/assets/images/first-set-teaser/009_CUSTOM_009.png" alt="The Watchpost">
 </div>

-*The Watchpost* is Axiom's new fortress.
-Its Rare version (not yet revealed) will have higher costs than the Common Revealed Version.
-Can you guess its text?

 ### Bravos